 My husband and I lead the course that our family follows.
 We make a conscious daily choice to allow the Holy Spirit into our day.
 We ask our kids: “What kind of day is today?” and the response is “A good day!”
 Because of Jesus, they know it’s a good day.
 When I discern that stress wants to take hold in my day I ask myself, “Is this something I need to be stressed about?”
 The answer is always no because God gives me a sound mind.
 He is the giver of my peace.
 He is the one who invites us to cast all our burdens on Him!

+When my kids come home from school, my husband and I want it to be a stress-free zone.
 Do we always succeed?
 No way!
 But that’s where Jesus fills our gaps because we have invited Him into our home.
 We give Him first seat and voice.
 I desire for my home to be a place our kids want to return to when they are grown with children of their own.
 For that to happen, I must daily invite Jesus into the home He gave us and choose to sit at His feet and allow Him to correct my course!